Temple University cuts tuition and health benefits for striking graduate students

 Graduate students took to the picket lines on Jan.
 31, after over a year of stalled negotiations between Temple and the graduate student union.
 The union is accusing the school of paying wages that fail to cover Philadelphia's cost of living.
 TUGSA has not responded to NPR's emails and direct messages.

 Temple said in a statement on Thursday that students were warned that taking part in the strike and not showing up to work would cause them to lose their full compensation package, which includes tuition assistance and free health care insurance.
-Pennsylvania law prohibits workers who refuse to work from receiving compensation and work-related benefits, the university said.
+Under Pennsylvania law, the workers who refuse to work are not entitled to compensation and work-related benefits, the university said.

 More than 80% of union-affiliated graduate students continue to work and receive full pay, health benefits and tuition remission, Temple said.